ttm/mass/README.md

 Notice that I omitted the license in the files and considered this paragraph sufficient.

+### further notes
+* This framework is also known by in Portuguese by the acronym MASSA (Música e Áudio em Sequências e Séries Amostrais).
 ### contact
 If you have any thoughts, questions, or want to report any usage of the MASS framework, please drop me a line at: renato [DOT] fabbri [AT] gmail [DOT] com